We may receive compensation when you click on links to products from our partners.

 Last but not least, don’t be the individual who takes his or her job for granted.
 There are millions of people out there who would love to be working on a regular basis, meaning your job can typically be filled quicker than you think.
 Be appreciative of the fact that you have a job in today’s economy, meaning you show up and give 100 percent each and every day.
 If you come to work with an attitude of you deserve to be there, you could find yourself one of those people looking for a job sooner rather than later.

-Given your career experience to date, what mistake or mistakes have you seen take place where you’ve worked?
+Given your career experience to date, what mistakes have you seen take place where you’ve worked?